PsCustomObject/PsCustomObject.github.io/_posts/2020-07-30-PowerShell-Switch-Statement.md

 Please raise your (virtual) hand if you ever found yourself in need to have your code take a different path depending on the value of a specific variable or outcome of a command.

-While Icannot see raised hands I am sure we all have been there and maybe ended up using a chained list of *if/elseif/else* statements.
+While I cannot see raised hands I am sure we all have been there and maybe ended up using a chained list of *if/elseif/else* statements.
 Today we will look at a better way of doing this via the **switch** statement.

 ## The if/elseif/else statement(s)